Divide-By-0/blog/content/posts/things.md

 **[Osprey Talon 22](https://www.rei.com/product/177573/osprey-talon-22-pack-mens) - $160.** Backpacking backpack that I use everyday.
 It has a few key straps that make the weight feel a lot lighter, especially above-the-shoulder and hip straps.
 One disadvantage is that there's no dedicated laptop pocket, so I have to use my [tablet sleeve](https://amzn.to/3UXD3yr) to separate it from my other things.
 **[Sidecar iPad Mount for Laptop](https://amzn.to/3L23EpQ) - $35.** Lets you mount your iPad on the side of your laptop as an extended display.
 Useful for traveling without a monitor.
 Shoutout to [Vivek](https://twitter.com/viv_boop) for the rec.
-**[Contoured Ear Plugs](https://amzn.to/3KUaSMu) - $18.** Normal earplugs don't fit me that well.
-These fall out every now and then, but I only need them to fall asleep so it's OK.
+**[Contoured Ear Plugs](https://amzn.to/3KUaSMu) - $18.** Normal earplugs don't fit me that well and usually fall out when I sleep.
+These don't, are super cheap, and are softer than normal earplugs.
+I stopped needing melatonin to sleep after starting to use these.
 **[Mini Sim + Cable Box](https://amzn.to/40sX8Ov) - $10.** Has a SIM switcher, and small adapters nicely laid out.
 I carry this with a few USB to USB C adapters seperately.
 **[Beaded Laptop Wrist Rest](https://amzn.to/3KUfsdA) - $20.** More comfortable for wrists on laptop + I used early in carpal tunnel journey before I discovered Sarno, and now I can't type without them.
 **[Bose 700 Noise Cancelling Headphones](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2380057.m570.l1313.TR12.TRC2.A0.H0.Xlaptop+stand.TRS0&_nkw=bose+700&_sacat=0) - $200.** Can pair to my phone and laptop at once, USB-C charging, excellent active noise cancellation.
 The one issue is that on-headphone taps are sometimes either too sensitive or not sensitive enough, but I don't use them much anyways.
 Bought on eBay for a 35% discount, mine is an Eclipse colorway.